Samar Banerjee: Club career

 Banerjee's footballing journey started as a school-going kid.
 In his childhood, after returning from school, going to kick football became a kind of rule.
 He started playing at Bali Hindu Sporting Club and also used to play football at Wellington Club.
 At the age of 18, he went on to represent Bally Protiva Club, a third division team of Calcutta Football League at that time.
 In an interview on the website of Mohun Bagan AC, Badru said, "Since then I started playing with boots.
 As a result, when I got the chance to play in the boots later on, I didn't have a day even though my teammates were struggling."
 Having impressed with his skills, he was roped in by Bengal Nagpur Railway (BNR).

 He later joined Mohun Bagan AC during an excellent eight-year stint.
 The formation of Banerjee's deadly combination up front with Kesto Pal achieved endless success in the century old club.
 Banerjee won the IFA Shield in his debut season with the "green-and-maroon brigade" in controversial final against Rajasthan Club of Calcutta.
 He then guided the club to their first ever Durand Cup next season.
 Banerjee again hogged the Maidan limelight in 1954 when they secured another first, a double with the CFL and IFA Shield titles.
 He was also part of Mohun Bagan's foreign tour of 1956, in which they won all four matches.

 In 1958, Banerjee was chosen as team captain.
 Besides guiding Mohun Bagan to several trophies including their first ever Durand Cup in 1953, Rovers Cup in 1955, Banerjee has represented West Bengal and won Santosh Trophy twice in 1953 and 1955.

 International career

 Banerjee went on to represent Syed Abdul Rahim–managed India national team during the "golden era" of Indian football.
 He then toured with the club to East Africa, with players including P. K. Banerjee.
 He also played under captaincy of Sailen Manna in international matches, and is highly influenced by him during his playing career.

 With India, he participated in three Summer Olympics and captained the team in 1956 that finished fourth, after losing to Bulgaria 3–0 in the bronze medal playoff.
+Banerjee also appeared with the India against numerous visiting European teams in exhibition matches in 1954, including a 1–0 defeat to Allsvenskan club AIK at CC&FC Ground in Kolkata.